Omsk: Post-Soviet period

 Following the dissolution of the Soviet Union, Omsk experienced a period of economic instability and political stagnation.
-Most of the city's large businesses, which had been state owned, were fought over by members of the former party elite, the emerging nouveau riche, and fast growing criminal syndicates.
+Most of the city's large businesses, which had been state-owned, were fought over by members of the former party elite, the emerging nouveau riche, and fast-growing criminal syndicates.
 The most notorious cases involved the privatization of Sibneft, a major oil company.
 Until the end of the 1990s, political life in Omsk was defined by an ongoing feud between the oblast and city authorities.
 The resulting conflict developed into two points of view, which served as the impetus for some improvements to the city's infrastructure and cultural life.
 These improvements included the construction of new leisure parks and the renovation of the city's historic center, the establishment of the annual Siberian International Marathon, and of the annual City Days Festival.
-Despite this, internal political competition continued to drain the city's resources and served as a major obstacle for smooth government operations and city development.
+Despite this, internal political competition continued to drain the city's resources and served as a major obstacle to smooth government operations and city development.

+From 1941 onwards prisoners who died in the prisons of Omsk were buried in the Staro-Severnoe cemetery.
+After 1944 forced settlers, including deported Kalmyks, were buried in other parts of the cemetery.
+On 24 May 2002 with the agreement of the city administration a memorial was erected in the cemetery to deported Kalmyks who died in the Omsk Region.

 Geography

 Location

 Omsk is in the south of the West Siberian Plain, along the banks of the north-flowing Irtysh, at its confluence with the Om River.
 The city has an elevation of 87 m above mean sea level at its highest point.

 Omsk is an important railroad hub and is the junction point for the northern and southern branches of the Trans-Siberian Railway.
 The city also serves as a major hub for the regional highway network.
 River-port facilities handle both passengers and freight, giving the city access to navigating the extensive waterways of the Irtysh and Ob River.
 The waterways connect Omsk with the coal and mineral-mining towns further up the river in Kazakhstan, as well as with the oil, natural gas and lumber operations of northern Siberia.
 Omsk is served by the Tsentralny Airport, which offers access to domestic and international (primarily, German and Kazakh) destinations, making the city an important aviation hub for Siberia and the Russian Far East.

-It is about 450 km north of Kazakhstan's capital Astana, and 600 km west of Siberia's largest city, Novosibirsk.
+It is about 450 km north of Kazakhstan's capital Astana, and 600 km west of Siberia's largest city, Novosibirsk, and 2,230 km east of Russia's capital and largest city, Moscow.